PatAmeglio/weather-dashboard/README.md

 The application will give you an alert if the city you searched for was not found.
 It will also saved your 5 most recent searches.
 If you click on one of the previous searches, it will show you the weather for it again.

+# Screenshot

 ![Alt text](Assets/IMAGES/Screenshot.JPG)